microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/03-Implement-FSLogix-Profile-Solution.md

 - Script file -> browse for the setupFSLogix.ps1 Script
 - Arguments: type the UNC Path of your fileshare, e. g. \\fslogixprofilefs.file.core.windows.net\fslogixfs
+- click Review + create

+Now FSLogix will be set up using the Azure File share for user profiles.
+You should now be able to test with both user accounts, if the profile is created correctly on your fileshare.